Mortgage challenges for contractors: responsible lending

 The contractor leaves despondent, frustrated and no closer to owning a home.
 So where's it all gone wrong?

 How can contractors prove their affordability to a mortgage lender?

-So in their own way, by refusing you a mortgage because of your low salary, they’re only doing their job.
+So, in their ignorance, by refusing you a mortgage because of your low salary, they're only doing their job.